Want to learn a little more about Roof Insulation before you buy? Read Our Guide.

 Advantages of Roof Insulation

 You probably didn’t know that your home’s roof is responsible for about 30-40% of heat loss.
 So, when you insulate the roof of your house, it is one of the best investments you can do to improve your home efficiency.
 So what is the best choice when you opt to insulate the roof?
 Well, there are two solutions such as cold and warm insulation.
-Before telling you about the benefits of roof insulation, let’s see the differences between cold and warm insulation for your pitched roof.
+Before telling you about the benefits of roof insulation and roof insulation boards, let’s see the differences between cold and warm insulation for your pitched roof.

 If you are looking for the cheapest option, then you should go for the cold roof insulation.
 This type of insulation is usually placed over and between the wooden joists.
 Also, you can install it above your home’ ceiling (top floor).
 It is an easy-to-do job just like any DIY project.
 However, it is vital to know that cold insulation only stops the amount of heat escaping through the roof – and the loft space will remain uninsulated and get even colder in winter.